Alex314159265/Machine-Learning-For-Credit-Scoring/README.md

 Session 3 (15/03/22):

-To begin with we want to remove the missing values.
+To begin with we want to remove the missing values:
 We tried to remove every rows with at least a missing value but it deleted the whole dataset.
-We decided to chage the strategy by deleting columns with missing value.
-It let us to easily remove many parameters which seemed .
+We decided to change the strategy by deleting columns with missing value.
+It is 'less professional' but it is an easy way to remove many parameters which seemed useless while keeping the same number of observations.

+Then we balance the dataset:
+There are many way to achieve that and we choose to do it randomly.
+Our idea is to randomly delete enough observations for each grade to balance the dataset.
+To do it we split our dataset into 7 datasets, one for each group.
+Then we randomly erase the richt number for each grade (our target is to get about 3322 rows for each grade).
+It is very long to run when we delete rows one by one (about 3h).
+To deal with that problem, we delete rows ten by ten (about 15 min).
+After that we concatenate the 7 new dataframes and we get one new balanced dataset.
+Finally we dowload our new dataset so we can take it next time without running the 15 min code.

 Notes :